mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 * **allowDigitize:** Allow geometry creation and editing (If false, no Digitizer buttons will occur (new Point, move, etc.).
 Attribute editing may still be allowed via allowEdit) (default true)
 * **allowEditData:** Allow attribute editing (default true)
 * **displayOnInactive:** The current FeatureType will still be displayed on the map, although the Digitizer is deactivated in the Sidepane (Accordion, Tabs) [true/false].
 If switched to true, this option is a bit tricky, due to the still activated Digitizer events but will be helpful for experienced users.
 * **allowCustomStyle:** Allow user-specific styles for features in the map [true/false] (default false).
 For each feature you can set unique styles.
 If not set the default style is used.
-Only available for geomType line and multi-/polygon.
 Needs styleField definition in featureType section.

  .. image:: ../../../../figures/digitizer/stylemanager.png
               :scale: 80